-There are up to 18 table games available at Ocean Downs.
+There are up to 18 table games available at Ocean Downs with nine different games from which to choose.
 Some of the games players can find are:

 The historic racetrack still runs races intermittently throughout the summer.
 There is also a simulcast area that runs year-round showing races from around the world.